henrycatalinismith/11tysass/readme.md

 information about what it's doing.
 This is mostly useful for debugging.
 Please enable this this option if you're reporting a bug in `11tysass`.

+## Error Codes

+11tysass will try to help you set it up properly.
+If you make a mistake, it'll try to help you understand.
+For some mistakes that it can recognize, it'll print a link in the build output pointing at one of these error codes to help you troubleshoot.

+### `missing-file`

+This error code is generated when you pass a file to the plugin without a `file` value specified.
+Without this value, the plugin doesn't know which Sass file you want it to render for you.

+Double check your code against the example at the top of this readme.
+Each entry in the `files` array should have a line like `file: "style.scss"`.

+### `missing-out-file`

+This error code is generated when you pass a file to the plugin without an `outFile` value specified.
+Without this value, the plugin can still render your Sass, but doesn't know where to write the rendered CSS.

+Double check your code against the example at the top of this readme.
+Each entry in the `files` array should have a line like `outFile: "style.css"`.

 ## Contributing

 <p>